animist-os/crux/NOTES.md

     [a, b, c] * [1 / -1] === [c+1, b+1, a+1]

     [a, b, c] * [1 / -4] === [c+1 / 4, b+1 / 4, a+1 / 4]

+* % padding

+    timeScale notation that pads to next boundary
+        [0, r % 4] makes an r that pads out the 3 unit durs we need to make 4 [0, r, 1, %8] gives us [0,r,1,0,0,0,0]

+    does this % notaiton have any meaing when on the right side?

+    [0, 1] * [2 %4] ????

+    I guess the % COULD be sugar for whatever tiscale gets us to the padded end?

   * & for diads